MrTango/collective.pyplaywrightdemo/README.md

 ```

 In `pytest.ini` you can change settings and enable to see the browser for example.
+Make sure that you don't use the `--headed` option, when running the tests with tox!

 The following config will enable the chromium browser and slow down the steps, so one can follow them.